-The File Upload app lets your chatters share files with your Zendesk Support team directly from Ada.
-It's as easy as placing the File Upload block in your ticketing handoff Answer where you need a chatter to share a file with you.
-The block initiates the native file navigation system of the chatter's device.
-The chatter then uses this to locate and select the file to upload.
-The uploaded file attaches to the Zendesk ticket and is delivered to your Zendesk environment along with it.
+The File Upload block lets your chatters upload files to your Salesforce or Zendesk Support team directly from Ada.
+You place the block in an Answer with either the Zendesk Ticketing or Salesforce block.
+Once triggered, the block initiates the native file system of the chatter's device, which they'll use to locate and select the file to upload.
+The uploaded file attaches to the support ticket.

 Place the File Upload block in an Answer at the point where the file upload interaction should occur.
 Once the block is placed, setting it up is quite simple.

-- In your handoff Answer, Drag and drop the File Upload block into position, at the point in the Answer where the chatter should be prompted to upload the file.
+- In your handoff Answer, Drag and drop the File Upload block into position, at the point in the Answer where you want the chatter to upload the file.

-- On the File Upload block, complete the fields under the Configuration and Save Response as Variables sections.
+- In the File Upload block, complete the fields under the Configuration and Save Response as Variables sections.
 For optional fields or variables, click the drop-down menus under each section.

 Accepted File Types Enter the extensions of the acceptable file types.
 Include the dot in the extension.
 Separate multiple items with commas.